puppetlabs/puppet-specifications/language/catalog_expressions.md

 </table>

     ResourceDefaultExpression
-      : type = QualifiedReference '{' AttributeOperations? '}'
+      : type = QualifiedReference '{' DefaultAttributeOperations? '}'
       ;

-    # AttributeOperation(s) are the same as for Resource Expression
+    DefaultAttributeOperations
+       : OverrideAttributeOperation (',' OverrideAttributeOperation)* ','?
+       ;

+    DefaultAttributeOperation
+       : name = SimpleName '=>' value = Expression
+       | name = SimpleName '+>' value = Expression
+       ;

-* The type must be a reference to an existing resource type (plugin or user defined)
+* The type must be a reference to an existing resource type (plugin or user defined).
+Only a `QualifiedReference` is accepted (as in 3x), or an AccessExpression with a left expression being a `QualifiedReference`.
 * Setting defaults for classes e.g. `Class { a => foo }` is not allowed.
 * A regular attribute operation using `=>` to assign the value sets the default value of the given attribute.